Contact Us

 Key features:

-Rule and signature-free incident detection: Exabeam identifies unknown or zero-day threats by analyzing patterns and anomalies in real-time.
+• Rule and signature-free detection: Identifies unknown and zero-day threats by analyzing patterns and anomalies in real-time.
+Automatic incident timelines: Combines associated security events into a timeline that traces an issue across users, IP addresses, and systems.

-Dynamic peer groupings: Exabeam dynamically groups similar entities (such as users from the same department or IoT devices of the same class).
+• Dynamic peer groupings: Groups similar entities (users from the same department, IoT devices of the same class) to contextualize behavioral deviations.

 Splunk User Behavior Analytics